DHua5922/SSO-Users-Admin-Panel-Frontend/README.md

 - Accessibility tests use axe-core to find common accessibility problems.
 - Bundle checks prevent unexpected growth in generated JavaScript and CSS assets.

-Automated accessibility tests do not replace manual keyboard and screen-reader testing.
+Primary user flows are also tested manually with keyboard navigation.
+Automated checks and keyboard testing do not replace testing with screen readers and other assistive technologies.

 Run the production build before checking its bundle sizes: